microsoft/python-etwtrace/README.md

 ```
 > python -m etwtrace --enable
 Created etwtrace.pth
+Set %ETWTRACE_TYPE% to 'instrumented' to use instrumented events rather than stacks
 ```

-To enable permanently but only when an environment variable is set, also pass `--variable`:
+To enable permanently but only when an environment variable is set, also provide the variable name.
+A second variable name may be provided to specify the kind of tracing ('instrumented' (default) or 'stack'); if omitted, it will be derived from the first.

 ```
-> python -m etwtrace --enable --variable PYTHON_ETW_TRACE
+> python -m etwtrace --enable PYTHON_ETW_TRACE
 Created etwtrace.pth
 Set %PYTHON_ETW_TRACE% to activate
+Set %PYTHON_ETW_TRACE_TYPE% to 'instrumented' to use instrumented events rather than stacks

+> $env:PYTHON_ETW_TRACE = "1"
+> python .\my-script.py arg1 arg2
 ```

 To disable, run with `--disable` or delete the created `.pth` file.